precious667/QuickChatApp/README.md

 ## PoE Submission
-This repository contains my Part One;Two and threesubmission for the PoE project.
+This repository contains my Part One;Two and three submission for the PoE project.